-Christian Barrot is Acting President, Dean of Programs, and Professor of Marketing and Innovation at Kühne Logistics University in Hamburg.
+Christian Barrot is Managing Director, Dean of Programs, and Professor of Marketing and Innovation at Kühne Logistics University in Hamburg.
 He studied business administration at the Christian-Albrechts-University of Kiel and the Norwegian School of Management (BI) in Oslo.
 After his doctorate and habilitation at the CAU and research stays at Penn State University and Columbia Business School, Prof. Barrot has been at KLU since 2011, where he specializes in innovation management, marketing and entrepreneurship.

 Prof. Barrot's research interests include topics such as the diffusion of innovations, social networks, customer relationship management and electronic business.
 His research has been published in leading international journals such as Journal of Marketing, International Journal of Research in Marketing, International Journal of Electronic Commerce, and Journal of Business Ethics.
 His research has been recognized with the 2018 Sheth/Journal of Marketing Award (long-term contribution to the discipline of marketing), the 2018 VHB Best Paper Award (Finalist), the 2011 MSI/H. Paul Root Award (Finalist), and he is a Fellow of the AMA-Sheth Foundation Doctoral Consortium 2005.